by Darryl Loy and Dr. Julie McLeod

 If you feel as though you'd like for your child to have a smartphone, but you want to reduce the features and function and, therefore, the potential distractions, take advantage of the rather formidable restrictions the operating systems of these devices make available.
 Here is an article that can serve as a great starting place, 5 iOS Settings to Limit Your Child's Mobile Usage.
 Restrictions on the iOS platform can be a very powerful tool to manage what can and can't be done on the device.
 Do, however, avoid a major headache and remember the restrictions passcode!

-If you do choose to give your child a smartphone, most experts agree there should be conversations about clear guidelines and rules regarding the use of the device.
-Several are listed in the article from Child Mind Institute, and we'll list a few here.
+If you choose to give your child a smartphone, most experts agree there should be conversations about clear guidelines and rules regarding the use of the device.
+Several are listed in the article from Child Mind Institute.
 As we do with our school devices, parents should know all passwords on their child's device.
 Set limits on both screen time and phone time.
 Monitor any social media sites used by your child.
 Predetermine the consequences associated with breaking rules, damaging or losing the device, etc.

-Dr. Ryan Smith, a counselor and family therapist who has spoken to our Good Shepherd parent community on a couple of occasions, has a balanced view of technology.
-He understands its usefulness and also its temptations for young people.
-He has a great resource on his website called a Family Tech Plan.
+Dr. Ryan Smith, a counselor and family therapist who has spoken to our Good Shepherd parent community on a couple of occasions, offers a great resource on his website called a Family Tech Plan.
 It's a concise resource for families to discuss and define ways to manage the use of technology in the home.

 Finally, do not underestimate the influence you, as a parent, have over your child both directly and indirectly.
 Certainly take the direct approach and talk with your child about the responsibility that comes along with these digital devices; we do this at Good Shepherd.
 Additionally, I highly encourage the indirect approach of modeling good digital device etiquette.
 Children do learn a great deal simply by watching their parents and how they react to things and situations that arise.
 We have to ask ourselves, as parents, if we want our children to spend less time using their computers and smartphones, should we lead the way by doing the same?
 Most likely, the answer is yes.